wheaney/XRLinuxDriver/README.md

 ## What is this?

-This driver allows your Linux device (including Steam Deck) to automatically recognize XREAL Air glasses when they're plugged in, and convert the accelerometer movements of the glasses into controller joystick movements that Steam (and probably non-Steam platforms) can recognize.
+This driver allows your Linux device (including Steam Deck) to automatically recognize XREAL Air glasses when they're plugged in, and convert the accelerometer movements of the glasses into mouse movements that PC games can use.

 ## Before use